ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

 - Recycling Frames: Useful to keep a consistent style and for staying on a model.
 Uses selection stool.
 C
   - Copy, Resize, sliding,rotating, cutting, skeweing
   - Combine with Silhoutte!
-- Simple lineart: line art, colours, shading, clean-up.
+- Simple lineart: line art, Colors, shading, clean-up.
 Its the whole pixel art process with little reuse.
 - Pose to Pose: plannign your work with key frames, adding inbetweens to connect them.
 - Straight ahead: animating frames as you go, improvising your way through timeline.
 - Pose to Pose + straight ahead: mix of both